 Global careerists’ identity construction: A narrative study of repeat expatriates and international itinerants

-Purpose – The purpose of this paper is to report on a thesis on global careers; a topic relevant to many project managers working internationally.
-The main purpose of the thesis was to contribute to the understanding of global careers through applying an identity construction perspective on narratives of global careerists' working lives.
+The main purpose of this thesis is to contribute to the understanding of global careers through applying an identity construction perspective on narratives of global careerists’ working lives.

 Place, publisher, year, edition, pages

 Umeå: Handelshögskolan vid Umeå universitet, Umeå School of Business , 2011. , 212 p.